Sierra Leone Telegraph: 14 March 2016

 His predecessor Joseph Kamara was last December appointed attorney general and minister of justice.

-Other appointments that will certainly turn heads on the streets of the capital Freetown today is Koroma’s decision to finally reward former chief electoral commissioner Christiana Thorpe with ministerial position, for her 2007 role in ensuring electoral victory for Ernest Bai Koroma and his APC, by nullifying hundreds of thousands of ballots in the SLPP political heartland.
+Another appointment that will certainly turn heads on the streets of the capital Freetown today, is Koroma’s decision to finally reward former chief electoral commissioner Christiana Thorpe with ministerial position, for her 2007 role in ensuring electoral victory for Ernest Bai Koroma and his APC, by nullifying hundreds of thousands of ballots in the SLPP political heartland.
 She has now become deputy education minister.

 Osmond Hancilles, brother of the veteran ruling APC journalist Oswald Hancilles who is a strong advocate of the return of Sierra Leone to a one party state – has been moved from education to serve as deputy minister of energy.